The psychology of meeting halfway: why equity matters more than price in LDRs

 Over time, this logistical imbalance metabolizes into "equity distress"—a silent, corrosive friction that can undermine even the most committed partnerships.

-"Meeting halfway" is not merely a logistical compromise; it is a psychological intervention.
+"Meeting halfway" is not merely a logistical compromise; using a flight search to meet in the middle is a psychological intervention.
 It shifts the relationship narrative from "visiting you" (a guest/host dynamic) to "meeting us" (a shared adventure).

 Advertisement